-As at 31 December 2021 the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
-The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea PLRL branches, as well as protection reinsurance of both retail insurance products and insurance provided through large pension funds (group insurance) written in Australia.
-The longevity business comprises both longevity swap and annuity business, mainly in the UK.
-PLRL's UK and Ireland and Singapore branch business has since transferred to RIBM on 1 January 2022 as part of the Corporate Restructure exercise and as a result PLRL consists of the business within the Korea and Canada branches which is planned to transfer to RIBM by early 2023, however, the timing of the transfer of the remaining PLRL business is uncertain as it is dependent on regulatory approval of the RIBM branches.
+As at 31 December 2022, the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
+The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea branches and some mortality business written in the Canada PLRL branch, as well as protection reinsurance of both retail insurance products and insurance provided through large pension funds (group insurance) written in Australia.
+The longevity business comprises both longevity swap and asset backed longevity risk transfer business, mainly in the UK.
+PLRL's UK and Singapore businesses were transferred to RIBM on 1 January 2022 as part of the Corporate Restructure and subsequently PLRL's Korea and Canada business were transferred to RIBM on 1 January 2023.

-In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity) being accepted.
+In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity) being written.
 Insurance business is subject to management risk appetites and limits set out in the Division Insurance Risk Policy.